In this paper I’m trying to explore the boundaries between

 films Cronos by Guillermo del Toro and Let the Right

-by Tomas Alfredson.
+One In by Tomas Alfredson.
 I think of these films as

 very significant artistic achievements of the (sub)genre